sketchplugins/plugin-directory/README.md

 - [Toggle Constrain Proportions](https://github.com/erikfontanel/sketch-toggle-constrain-proportions), by Erik Gelderblom: Toggles the contrain proportions setting with keyboard shortcut ⌘ + P. Sketch v39+ compatible.
 - [Cleanup Useless Groups](https://github.com/bomberstudios/cleanup-useless-groups), by Ale Muñoz: A Sketch plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
-- [iOSViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code
-- [SwiftColorPalette](https://github.com/nahitheper/swiftcolorpalette), by nahitheper: Sketch plugin that generates Swift Color Theme with enums
-- [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
-- [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
-- [Sketch Markup Listify](https://github.com/marisaroque/sketch-markup-listify), by Marisa Roque: Sketch plugin for convert and copy text layers into HTML lists.
-- [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
-- [Symbol and Artboard Organizer](https://github.com/myrronth/symbol-and-artboard-organizer), by Myrronth: Organize your symbols and artboards.
-- [Moodboard Builder](http://reinvently.com/moodboard-builder-sketch-plugin/), by Reinvently: A streamlined Sketch plugin for creating moodboards quickly and easily.
-Just do a search, check the suitable images, and - voila -  you have a beautiful moodboard.
-Keep inspired! 💡
-- [Rename Instances](https://github.com/exevil/sketch-rename-instances), by Vyacheslav Dubovitsky: Tiny single-command Sketch plugin that renames every symbol instance with its master's name.
-- [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase
-- [Sketch Pixel Cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by Stackdevelopment: A plugin for Sketch to fix all of those partial pixels
-- [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.
-- [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates
-- [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
-- [giancartboard](https://github.com/mattcowboy/giancartboard), by Matteo Vacca: Sketch plugin to export artboards in folders automatically numbered
-- [Swappr](https://github.com/pranusarna94/swappr), by pranusarna94: Swap layer positions and styles
-- [Sketch Color Contrast Analyzer](https://github.com/eaugustine/sketch-color-contrast-analyzer), by eaugustine: A Sketch plugin that calculates the color contrast of two layers and evaluates them against MCOE's guidelines.
-- [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
-- [Sketch Duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
-- [Sketch Paginate](https://github.com/jorgemartins/sketch-paginate), by Jorge Martins: Add page numbers to artboards.
-- [Export Symbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
-- [Organize Symbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
-- [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
-- [MagicPresenter](https://github.com/magicsketch/magicpresenter), by jamztang: Sketch Plugin to Present Slides or Deck directly in Sketch 3
-- [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
-- [Toggle NoPrint](https://github.com/sudilkovsky/toggle-noprint-visibility-sketch-plugin), by Denis Sudilkovsky: Toggle Visibility of 'NoPrint' layers in Sketch
-- [CSSketch](https://github.com/johncoates/cssketch), by John Coates: CSS Stylesheet integration to improve your workflow, with Less support.
-Attach once, updates your design automatically on stylesheet changes.
-- [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
-- [SketchTextSourcer](https://github.com/hamidp/sketchtextsourcer), by Hamid Palo: Sketch plugin for easily populating a bunch of text layers from a source.
-- [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
-- [Swap Styles](https://github.com/ozzik/swap-styles), by Oz Pinhas: Sketch plugin for swaping styles between two layers.
-- [Sketch Unlinker](https://github.com/eivindbohler/sketch-unlinker), by Eivind Bøhler: Sketch plugin that lets you unlink selected layers and groups from either shared symbols, styles or text styles, en masse.
-- [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
-- [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.
-- [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
-- [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
-- [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
-- [Chain](https://lalomts.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.
-- [Gridy](https://github.com/volorf/gridy), by Oleg Frolov: An easy way creating guidelines
-- [Assistant](https://github.com/jordansinger/assistant), by Jordan Singer: Talk to Sketch
-- [charapara](https://github.com/kd-co/charapara-sketch-extension), by kd-co: Charapara, an initiative by Kerala Designers Collaborative (KDCo), is a dummy text generator for Malayalam
-- [Sketch Symbol Legend](https://github.com/wix-incubator/sketch-symbol-legend), by WIX Incubator: Legend for your Sketch Symbols.